cloudmesh/cloudmesh-openapi/paper/_index.md

 | test_upload            | remote | azure   |  0.322283   |  0.153 |  0.498 | 0.151721    |
 | test_upload            | remote | google  |  0.310822   |  0.184 |  0.729 | 0.180025    |

+#### 4.3.2.1 Single Cloud Provider Benchmarking

+In this benchmark our script first acquires VMs, install Cloudmesh OpenAPI, and launch the Eigenfaces SVM AI service on three separate cloud providers.
+Because Cloudmesh has limited parallel computing support, this setup was conducted in a serial manner.
+After the services are running, we then run our tests in a parallel manner as depicted in Figure 2.
+Testing in parallel provides provides faster benchmark results, and better equalizes benchmark testing conditions.
+The benchmark conducts requests to each cloud in parallel, so they should experience similar network conditions.
+For example, in a serial testing model, the remote data server  may experience varying loads resulting in different load times.
+Our parallel tests better equalize these conditions by having each cloud download the data at the same time.

+In Figure 7 we depict the combined runtime of our benchmark tests.
+This allows us to compare the complete execution time of an AI service workflow.

 ![AI Service Workflow Runtime](https://github.com/cloudmesh/cloudmesh-openapi/raw/main/images/ai_service_workflow_runtime.png)

 **Figure 7:** Mean runtime of the Eigenfaces SVM workflow deployed as a multi-cloud service.
 Means were computed from 30 runs of a workflow that included 1 donwload data invocation, 1 train invocation, 30 upload invocations, and 30 predict invocations.
 Workflows were run in parallel on the seperate clouds using a multiprocessing on an 8 core machine.

+In Table 3 we provide complete test results.

 **Table 3:** Test results for the Eigenfaces SVM benchmark deployed as a mutli-cloud service.